starlingcyber/infra/packages/README.md

 a `default.nix` file will be detected similarly (use the latter to add more complex packages that require multiple files).

-If a package is available in nixpkgs, prefer instead to add it to `../reexport.nix`.
+To re-export a package that exists in `nixpkgs`, add it to the list in `reexport.nix`.